Trade Offs vs Opportunity Costs | What’s the Difference?

 For example, you want to pursue your Doctoral Degree in Economics or Business.
 At the same time, you have a lucrative job opportunity with a handsome amount of salary.
 So, you have to make an exchange between these two choices.

 The opportunity cost of pursuing a doctoral degree is missing a lucrative job.
 On the other hand, the opportunity cost of going for the job is missing or losing an opportunity for a doctoral degree.
-Such a choices conundrum is resolved by a comparative analysis and by weighing the pros and cons mathematically in economics.
+Such a choice conundrum is resolved by a comparative analysis and by weighing the pros and cons mathematically in economics.

 Similarities Between Trade-off and Opportunity Cost

-Both a trade-off and opportunity costs are closely related to each other.
+Both trade-offs and opportunity costs are closely related to each other.
 The reason these two terms are confusing is the choice between two alternatives.
-A choice has to make during an exchange.
-So, a choice and an exchange are the common phenomena in both concepts.
+A choice has to be made during an exchange.

 Secondly, you forgo something in return for something.
 In a trade-off, someone forgoes a quantity to gain the quantity of something else.
 On the other hand, a person loses the value of another choice by making a particular choice.